Ankan07/FashoinCloud/README.md

 Database used: MongoDb Atlas cluster

-Please Note: There is a couter collection in the database with a single document which keeps track of the number of keys.
+Please Note: There is a counter collection in the database with a single document which keeps track of the number of keys.
 It's initial value is set to zero.